ThoughtWorksInc/Compute.scala/README.md

 import com.thoughtworks.compute.cpu._
 ```

-In Compute.scala, an N-dimensional array is typed as `Tensor`, which can be created from `Seq` or `scala.Array`.
+In Compute.scala, an N-dimensional array is typed as `Tensor`, which can be created from `Seq` or `Array`.

 ``` scala
 val my2DArray: Tensor = Tensor(Array(Seq(1.0f, 2.0f, 3.0f), Seq(4.0f, 5.0f, 6.0f)))